pudly/schmopera-hugo/content/articles/oper-frankfurt-announces-gutsy-2019-20-season.md

 </figure>

-_Manon Lescaut_ (G. Puccini)
+_Manon Lescaut_ (G. Puccini) - Oct.
+6-Nov.
+23, 2019

 After a taste of the gutsy soprano Asmik Grigorian ([International Opera Award](http://www.operaawards.org/archive/2019/)'s Best Female Singer 2019) in Tchaikovsky's one-act [_Iolanta_](/the-follies-of-modernization-oedipus-rex-iolanta/) last season, I (and the rest of the Oper Frankfurt audience) hoped she'd be back in a role that allowed her to stretch out and wail away.
 Lucky for us, she's taking on the epic lead in _Manon Lescaut_, one of the most punishing (and thrilling) soprano roles in the repertoire.

-_Lady Macbeth of the Mtsensk District_ (D. Shostakovich)
+_Lady Macbeth of the Mtsensk District_ (D. Shostakovich) - Nov.
+3-Dec.
+12, 2019

 As far as I'm concerned, the more Shostakovich the better.
 The composer belongs to a group of masters – including Scriabin and Chopin – whose work reaches vocal music devotee's ears far less than it should. _Lady Macbeth_'s explosive score teems with a pathos that lives up to its fascinating offstage history of censorship under Stalin.

-_Salome_ (R. Strauss)
+_Salome_ (R. Strauss) - Mar.
+1-Apr.
+13, 2020

 Baritone Christopher Maltman has had an ideal career trajectory.
 After years as a leading interpreter of Mozart, art song and other repertoire generous to the developing voice, Maltman has transitioned to heavy duty rep like Jochanaan and Rigoletto (also in repertory this season).

-Barrie Kosky, whose beloved _Carmen_ is back after selling out its entire 2018-19 run, brings a new _Salome_ to Frankfurt, starring Amber Braid and Maltman.
+Barrie Kosky, whose beloved _Carmen_ is back after selling out its entire 2018-19 run, brings a new _Salome_ to Frankfurt, starring Ambur Braid and Maltman.
 It's surely the most anticipated production of the season.

 <figure data-type="image">{{% md %}}{{% /md %}}